 What should retailers do with bag inventory purchased before the ban goes into effect?

-Businesses may use up their existing plastic bag inventory without penalty until June 11, 2021.
-But they may have to prove the bags were purchased before the ban.
+Businesses may use up existing inventory, but they may be asked to provide invoices or receipts to show that the bags were purchased before October 1, 2021.
 Chain stores with outlets outside of Washington may ship their bag inventory to those out-of-state locations.

 Are there any restrictions on customers bringing their own bag?